Brian Jacob

-Brian Aaron Jacob is an American economist and a professor of public policy, economics and education at the Gerald R. Ford School of Public Policy of the University of Michigan.
-There, he also currently serves as co-director of the Education Policy Initiative and of the Youth Policy Lab.
-In 2008, Jacob's research on education policy was awarded the David N. Kershaw Award, which is given by the Association for Public Policy Analysis and Management and honours persons who have made a distinguished contribution to the field of public policy analysis and management before the age of 40.
+Brian Aaron Jacob is an American economist and a professor of public policy, economics, and education at the Gerald R. Ford School of Public Policy of the University of Michigan.
+There, he also currently serves as co-director of the Youth Policy Lab.
+In 2008, Jacob's research on education policy was awarded the David N. Kershaw Award, which is given by the Association for Public Policy Analysis and Management and honors persons who have made a distinguished contribution to the field of public policy analysis and management before the age of 40.
 His doctoral advisor at the University of Chicago was Freakonomics author Steven Levitt.

 Biography

-Brian A. Jacob earned an A.B. from Harvard's Kennedy School of Government in 1992, after which he worked as a policy analyst for the office of the New York City Mayor (1992–94), as an elementary school teacher at the Zora Neale Hurston Academy (East Harlem) (1994–96), as a program developer at Chicago's Center for School Improvement (1996–98), and as a research analyst at the consortium on Chicago School Research (1998–2001).
-In 2001, Jacob also earned a Ph.D. in public policy from the University of Chicago, whereupon he began to work as assistant professor at the Kennedy School of Government.
+Brian A. Jacob earned an A.B. from Harvard College in 1992, after which he worked as a policy analyst for the office of the New York City Mayor (1992–94) and as an elementary school teacher at the Zora Neale Hurston Academy (East Harlem) (1994–96).
+In 2001, Jacob earned a Ph.D. from the Harris School of Public Policy at the University of Chicago, whereupon he began to work as assistant professor at the Kennedy School of Government.
 In 2007, following a visiting appointment at the University of Michigan, Jacob moved to Michigan's Gerald R. Ford School of Public Policy, where he became the Walter H. Annenberg Professor of Education Policy, Professor of Economics and Professor of Education.
-At the University of Michigan, Jacob also served as director of the Center for Local, State and Urban Policy (2007–12) and currently serves as co-director of its Education Policy Initiative and Youth Policy Lab; he has also been directing the Detroit Data Fellows since 2016.
+At the University of Michigan, Jacob also served as director of the Center for Local, State and Urban Policy (2007–12) and the Education Policy Initiative (2012-2021).
+He currently serves as a co-director of the Youth Policy Lab.

 In terms of professional affiliations, Jacob was affiliated with the National Poverty Center and continues to maintain ties to the National Bureau of Economic Research, CESifo Research Network, and Brookings Institution.
 Moreover, he is a member of the American Economic Association, American Educational Research Association, and the Association for Public Policy Analysis and Management.
 Finally, he has been performing editorial duties at the academic journals Education Finance and Policy, Review of Economics and Statistics, and American Economic Journal: Applied Economics.

 Research

-Brian A. Jacob's research focuses on the labour markets of teachers, school accountability and choice, and housing and criminal justice (among other topics).
+Brian A. Jacob's research focuses on the labor markets of teachers, school accountability and choice, and housing and criminal justice (among other topics).
 In his research, Jacob has very frequently collaborated with Lars Lefgren (Brigham Young University), with whom he studied together at the University of Chicago.